immadiuttej/QuickRallyCreate/README.md

 ## Support

-For any issues or questions, please contact your Rally administrator or the script maintainer.
+For any issues or questions, please contact your Rally administrator or you can mail me at immadiuttej2@gmail.com